-The first class of students in the University of Montpellier’s “IDIL” program is attending its summer school
+The first class of students in the “IDIL” program at the University of Montpellier is attending its summer school

-The “IDIL” Summer School (Interdisciplinary – In-lab Graduate Program) will take place from September 5 to 9, 2022.
-On this occasion, Philippe Augé, President of the University of Montpellier, and Agnès Fichard-Carroll, Vice President for Academic Affairs and Student Life, who is co-leading the project with Prof. Mathieu Sicard, will officially launch the IDIL graduate program, a winner of the ANR’s “Structuring Education through Research Idex and Isite” call for proposals.
-For this first year, more than 60 students will be enrolled.
+The “IDIL” (Interdisciplinary – In-lab Graduate Program) Summer School will take place from September 5 to 9, 2022.
+On this occasion, Philippe Augé, President of the University of Montpellier, and Agnès Fichard-Carroll, Vice President for Academic Affairs and Student Life—who is co-leading the project with Professor Mathieu Sicard—will officially launch the IDIL graduate program, a recipient of the ANR’s “Structuring Education through Research Idex and Isite” call for proposals.
+In this first year, more than 60 students will be enrolled.
 The launch will take place in front of Building 36 on the Triolet Campus on Wednesday, September 7, starting at 12:30 p.m.

 By invitation only

-As the first step in the IDIL graduate program, the Summer School is designed to welcome the students of the first IDIL cohort.
-Throughout the week, there will be a series of program information sessions, lectures, and opportunities for students to interact with various members of the research community, particularly their future mentors.
+As the first step in the IDIL graduate program, the Summer School is designed to welcome the students who make up the first IDIL cohort.
+Throughout the week, there will be a series of information sessions about the program, lectures, and opportunities for students to interact with various members of the research community, particularly their future mentors.

 (Full program and registration at the bottom of the page)

 With its brand-new graduate program, called the Interdisciplinary & In-lab Graduate Program, the University welcomes French and international students through eight new master’s programs and one engineering program, all taught in English.
-The goal is to enhance the University of Montpellier’s international reach, strengthen education focused on and driven by research, and promote interdisciplinarity.
-This marks a true academic innovation.
+The goal is to increase the University of Montpellier’s international reach, strengthen education focused on and driven by research, and promote interdisciplinarity.
+This represents a true academic innovation.

 The IDIL graduate program consists of eight master’s tracks and one engineering track.
-These master’s programs span several disciplinary fields: ecology and evolution, biology and health, agricultural sciences, chemistry, science and policy, management, modeling, and geology and hydrology.
-The engineering track, meanwhile, operates under the same laboratory immersion model as the master’s programs, but is specifically designed for students enrolled at the École nationale supérieure de chimie, the Institut Agro Montpellier, and Polytech Montpellier.
+These master’s programs span several disciplinary fields: ecology and evolution, biology and health, agricultural sciences, chemistry, political science, management, modeling, and geology and hydrology.
+The engineering track, meanwhile, operates under the same laboratory immersion model as the master’s programs but is specifically designed for students enrolled at the École nationale supérieure de chimie, the Institut Agro Montpellier, and Polytech Montpellier.

 Official program launch date: Wednesday, September 7, 2022, at 12:00 p.m.